 Playalinda Beach is also one of the most beautiful surfing spots in Central Florida.
 It’s relatively empty on weekdays and not overly crowded on weekends.
 It’s ideal for surfers of any experience level, thanks to its breaks and sandy bottom.

-Best places to stay in Cocoa Beach for sightseeing
+Recommended places to stay in Cocoa Beach for sightseeing

 Located steps away from the Atlantic, these lodgings provide some of the city’s best value.
 All suites include a kitchen for a full self-catering stay.
 Guests will enjoy private beach access and free WiFi.